syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 N> In recursive mode, the parent nodes checked property is updated only in UI interaction.

+## Programmatic Check and Uncheck

+When the `CheckBoxMode` is other than `None`, the individual `TreeViewNode` or collection of `TreeViewNode`can be checked from the code by setting the  `CheckedItems`, or adding items to the `CheckedItems` property based on the `CheckBoxMode`.

 ## Checkbox items binding in MVVM

 SfTreeView exposes a collection of all checked items.
 You can select the items while loading.

+N> It is only applicable for bound mode cases.

 {% tabs %}
 {% highlight xaml %}